 Consider for a moment the kind of people we are: our wisdom is flawed (1 Corinthians 3:18-19); our motivations are impure (Jeremiah 17:9); our emotions can overpower us (Romans 7:18); and our vision into the future is limited (James 4:13-16).

-As we renew our minds in God’s word, we can begin to put proper boundaries in place that not only define our Christian priorities and values but also will serve to protect us from the markets and ourselves.
+As we renew our minds by focusing on biblical wisdom, we can begin to put proper boundaries in place that not only define our Christian priorities and values but also will serve to protect us from the markets and ourselves.
 The reason for having an individualized investment strategy is to provide these needed boundaries.

 Having a specific strategy (or blend of strategies) in place helps contain and focus your impulses by providing boundaries.
 It boxes you in and, yes, takes away your freedom to do what you might want.
 But it offers a new kind of freedom — the freedom to do what you should.
 It gives you a sense of perspective and a new way of knowing what’s “right” for you.